-(4) Mark Holly was appointed as President and CEO of Crombie on March 1, 2023.
+(4) Mark Holly was appointed as President & CEO of Crombie on March 1, 2023.
 Concurrently, he was appointed to the Board of Crombie.
+He attends Committee meetings ex officio.

-Heather Grey-Wolf will be appointed to the Board of Crombie effective May 11, 2023.
+(5) Heather Grey-Wolf was appointed to the Board of Crombie effective May 11, 2023 and was appointed to the Audit and HR Committee.
+She was a member of the Investment Committee for the August 2023 meeting.